Hardblock-IMSE/EIPX-Smart-NFT/README.md

     /// @notice This function completes the mutual authentication process between the user and the asset.
     /// @dev Only the asset bound to the token can finish this authentication process provided that the state of the token is
-    /// "waitingForUser" and dataEngage if different from 0.
+    /// "waitingForUser" and dataEngagement if different from 0.
 This function compares hashK_U saved in
     /// the token with hashK_A.
-If they are equal then the state of token changes to "engagedWithUser", dataEngagement is set to 0,
+If they are equal then the state of the token changes to "engagedWithUser", dataEngagement is set to 0,
     /// and the event "UserEngaged" is emitted.
     /// @param _hashK_A is the hash of the secret generated by the asset to share with the user. function userEngagement(uint256 _hashK_A) external;